-In early 2019, Docs In Progress will be moving to a new space in downtown Silver Spring.
-It may seem like deja vu all over again.
-But this move is different.
-While our 2017 move was necessitated by our former "Documentary House" being sold unexpectedly by a landlord, our upcoming move is something which has been in the planning for more than two years.
+In early 2019, Docs In Progress will move to new permanent space in downtown Silver Spring.
+It may seem like deja vu.
+While our 2017 move happened after the "Documentary House" was sold by a landlord, our upcoming move has been in the works for more than two years.

 This represents a partnership with Montgomery County's Housing Opportunities Commission which selected Docs In Progress as one of only three nonprofits to occupy ground floor space in Alexander House, part of the new Elizabeth Square multi-use development in downtown Silver Spring.